Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_factors.md

 Services (processes) are stateless and share nothing.

-* A service never assumes that anything is cached in memory or on disk will be available on a future request.
+* A service never assumes that anything is cached in memory or on disk.
 This enables that a request can go to any instance, since the instance didn't cache anything
 * Any persistent data must be stored in a stateful backing service

 ## 7. Port Binding